No momento, esta página não está disponível em português

 Showing co-badged cards

-For cards issued in some countries, you must comply with regulations for co-badged cards.
+For cards issued in some countries/regions, you must comply with regulations for co-badged cards.

 Use the /cardDetails endpoint to identify the brands on the shopper's card.
 To identify the brands, start making /cardDetails requests while the shopper is entering the card number.
-You need a minimum of the first 6 digits, but 11 digits give the best result.
+You need a minimum of the first 8 digits, but the full card number gives the best result.

 If the /cardDetails endpoint identifies two brands and you support both, you must let the shopper choose which brand to pay with.
 If you only support one brand, let the shopper pay with it.